Skip to main content

 • Take a vehicle on finance (it doesn't belong to you)

-• Physically prevent you from closing your door
+• Physically prevent you from closing your door on a first visit

 • Use threatening or abusive language